What is a Constructor in C++?

 C++ Constructor overloading is one of the handiest features of C++.
 It empowers developers to define multiple constructors for each of the classes that they design.
 This means that classes can offer more flexibility when creating objects, thus providing options like varying numbers or types of initial inputs that are tailored specifically to the needs of each program.

 For the purpose of illustration, let’s say that we’re working on building a ‘Rectangle‘ class, representing the shape of rectangles through their length and width measurements.
-We could use this feature by setting up two distinct constructors—one without any initial inputs, setting both length and width at 1, and another designed for custom lengths and widths through specified input values.
+You could use this feature by setting up two distinct constructors—one without any initial inputs, setting both length and width at 1, and another designed for custom lengths and widths through specified input values.
+The example code for the illustration is given below:

 class Rectangle {